syariatifaris/faris-101/README.md

 I choose my words carefully during a discussion, and tend to be more diplomatic rather than a casual speaker.
 Nevertheless, it doesn't limit us to have a good long term engagement.

-I love helping and assiting people.
 Feel free to ask me anything or drop me a question anytime.
 In case that I am not be able to give a prompt response, I will set an ETA for it, or set a follow up discussion so we can have a further.

 ## III.
 Personal Values